carpentries/lesson-development-training/episodes/22-external.md

 The following practices have been shown to help maintain steady progress with lesson development:

+  - being responsive to notifications about activities and mentions
   - scheduling regular co-working/sprinting sessions with team members
   - attaching your sprint sessions to other open source community activities, such as [Hacktoberfest](https://hacktoberfest.digitalocean.com/), which offer goodies, rewards and prizes for participants, will provide motivation and activity spikes
   - attending Carpentries Maintainer co-working/lesson development co-working sessions with people working on or maintaining other lessons